omeka/omeka-s-enduser/docs/modules/hierarchy.md

 	- Documents
 	- Photographs.

-Remember that item sets, resource classes, and templates can also help you provide multiple points of organization and context for your items.
+Remember item sets, resource classes, and templates can also help you provide organization and context for your items.

-Hierarchies can be set up in different ways depending on the site settings you plan to use for them - whether you wish to create only one grouping per item set, linking directly to the item set pages, or whether groupings will be used to show a combination of all their children groupings' items.
+Set up hierarchies in different ways depending on the site settings you plan to use for them.
+You might wish to create only one grouping per item set, link directly to the item set pages, or use groupings to show a combination of all their children groupings' items.
 We recommend looking at the site settings section, below, while planning your collections.

 A hierarchy in Omeka S does not add metadata relationships to item sets (e.g., `relation` or `hasPart` values).
-The information created in a hierarchy is stored only in the module data, and does not modify the item sets themselves.
+The information created in a hierarchy is stored only in the module data.
+It does not modify the item sets themselves.

 ## Create a hierarchy